pysmo/aimbat-docs/builddir/_sources/docfiles/gettingData.txt

     - output will automatically be zipped
     - run in DATA directory
 #.
 Run :code:`ttpick.py` (does travel time picking with plotting)
     - can use :code:`iccs.py` but it does not have plotting capabilities
     - run using :code:`ttpick.py [options] <pkl.gz file>`
     - do this one event at a time
     - use :code:`sacp2` to look at the stacking of the seismograms
     - you can sort the seismograms using the :code:`–s` flag
 #. run :code:`getsta.py` (creates a :code:`loc.sta` file)
     - :code:`getsta.py [options] <pkl.gz files>`
 #.
 Run EITHER of these:
 	- FIRST CHOICE
         - run :code:`mccc2delay.py` (converts mccc delays to actual delays) by doing :code:`mccc2delay.py [option] <.mcp files>`
-        - run :code:`getdelay.py` (creates a delay file) by doing `getdelay.py [options] <*.px>`
-            - Can possibly use `doplotsta.sh`, plots all of the events and their station delays
+        - run :code:`getdelay.py` (creates a delay file) by doing `getdelay.py [options] <*.px>`.
+Can possibly use `doplotsta.sh`, plots all of the events and their station delays
         - Run :code:`evmcdelay.sh`
   	- SECOND CHOICE
   		- :code:`ttcheck.py` to compare the delay times of the p and s waves.
 Should form a nice cloud with the mean value in line with the cloud.